tendermint/tendermint/spec/p2p/p2p-top-level.md

 ### Requirements on the p2p layer

+There are **local requirements** that express needs as connections to neighbors

 #### [TM-REQ-CR+P2P-STABLE.0]
 In order to make sure that we can help a peer to make progress, the p2p layer MUST ensure that we need to stay connected to that peer sufficiently long to get a good view of its state, and to act on it by sending messages.